AdobeDocs/experience-platform.en/help/identity-service/guardrails.md

 *Diagram notes:*

+* The following diagram assumes that at `timestamp=50`, 50 identities exist in the identity graph.
-* `(...)` represents any number of identities linked in the graph.
+* `(...)` signifies the other identities that are already linked within the graph.

-In this example, an ECID is ingested and linked to a large graph at timestamp=51, thereby exceeding the limit of 50 identities.
+In this example, ECID:32110 is ingested and linked to a large graph at `timestamp=51`, thereby exceeding the limit of 50 identities.

 ![](./images/guardrails/before-split.png)

->[!TAB Guardrails processing]
+>[!TAB Deletion process]

-As a result, Identity Service deletes the oldest established links (timestamp=1 and timestamp=2) to keep the graph within the limit of 50 identities.
+As a result, Identity Service deletes the oldest identity based on timestamp and identity type.
+In this case, ECID:35577 gets deleted.

 ![](./images/guardrails/during-split.png)

 >[!TAB Graph output]

-The deletion of links (timestamp=1 and timestamp=2) also leads to the deletion of an ECID node, which then splits the graph into two.
-Both of which are in adherence to the guardrails.
+As a result of deleting ECID:35577, the edges that linked CRM ID:60013 and CRM ID:25212 with the now deleted ECID:35577 also get deleted.
+This deletion process leads to the graph being split into two smaller graphs.

 ![](./images/guardrails/after-split.png)